 Flight Through Entirety roars back into the feed with one of its best episodes ever, in which we go back to the very beginning of the history of the show and subtly reference tons of things we’ve done before.
 Except for Shirley Bassey as Davros.
 We’ve never done that, I think.
 It’s Remembrance of the Daleks, of course.

 Once again, it’s time for you to vote for another story for our next commentary podcast — a Colin Baker commentary, which is currently scheduled for release in a few months’ time.

 The voting for our Colin Baker commentary podcast has now closed.
 In this poll, our listeners were given the choice between The Mark of the Rani, Revelation of the Daleks, The Mysterious Planet and Terror of the Vervoids.
-The winner, with n% of the vote, was Richard’s choice Revelation of the Daleks.
+The winner, with 45% of the vote, was Richard’s choice Revelation of the Daleks.

 Buy the story!

 Are you sitting comfortably?
 After its original DVD release in 2001/2002, Remembrance of the Daleks: Special Edition was released in the UK and Australia as part of The Davros Collection in 2007 (Amazon UK).
 It was later released on its own in 2009 in the UK (Amazon UK), and in 2010 in the US (Amazon US).

 And here’s what Brian Blessed said when he first met the Dalai Lama.

 The last time Moffat oversaw the Twelfth Doctor’s regeneration into a woman was in his very first Doctor Who story, The Curse of Fatal Death.